Elements of a Luau – Taro in Hawaiian Culture

 Poi is an acquired taste.
 When consumed fresh, poi tastes fairly bland.
 When fermented, it can taste sour.
 Some people like to mix sugar or honey into their poi to add a bit of sweetness.

-The poi served at a luau is typically more on the bland side, functioning as the perfect way to cut the salty and rich flavors of the other luau delicacies.
+The poi served at a luau is typically more on the bland side.
+Many visitors try it by itself, but it is served to cut the salty and rich flavors of the other luau delicacies.
+Poi by itself is nothing special, but a nice juicy bite of kalua pork dipped in poi is fantastic.

 How to Eat Poi